 And accompanying the optical pulse sensor, another star feature of the Garmin Vivosmart HR is the ability to retransmit pulse data via ANT+.
 That is, the Vivosmart HR would become a pulse sensor and could be used with any ANT+ compatible device such as Forerunner watches or Edge cycling units.

 It is a quite important point of the device, and a selling point for many potential buyers.
 Mio Link as an optical pulse sensor or for a little more money to be able to get hold of this device, which is much more complete and has more features in many aspects; you will most likely choose the Garmin option (if you don't need Bluetooth connectivity).

-Activating this function could be simpler, such as a long press of the button on the heart rate screen (by default the long press turns the device off), or two touches on the touch screen.
-Instead, enter the configuration menu, access the "Heart Rate" sub-menu, then "Broadcast Mode" and finally activate the function (which, by the way, has not yet received translation for these screens).
+The activation of this function 1TP10It could be simpler.
+Something like a long press of the button on the heart rate display (by default the long press turns off the device), or two taps on the touch screen.
+Instead you have to enter the settings menu, access the "Heart Rate" submenu, then "Broadcast Mode" and finally activate the function (which, by the way, has not yet received translation for these screens).

 After activating it, you will see a transmission icon on the heart rate screen, which indicates that the function is active.
 In this mode you will not be able to access any other bracelet function.
 You will not be able to check activity data or access the menu (although notifications will be shown).
 You will only be able to see the heart rate screen.

 But if activating the function required navigating through the menu and entering two different options, to deactivate the function you simply have to press twice on the screen, once to display the screen to deactivate the function and another to confirm the option.
 But it is very easy for this to happen in an undesired way when pressing on the screen or simply due to drops of sweat or rain, as the screen cannot be blocked.

 When you have activated the option, you simply have to perform the sensor search from your watch or device.